OpenAccept/openaccept-metadata/.github/CODE_OF_CONDUCT.md

 ### Preamble

-Open Accept (OAc) is a community‑driven open‑source project for collecting and sharing metadata on paper acceptance rates at global computer science conferences.
+OpenAccept (OAc) is a community‑driven open‑source project for collecting and sharing metadata on paper acceptance rates at global computer science conferences.
 We value the contributions of all participants and strive to create a welcoming, respectful, and inclusive environment.
 This Code of Conduct (CoC) outlines the standards of behavior we expect from anyone who interacts with the project—whether as a contributor, maintainer, reviewer, or user.

-By participating in Open Accept, you agree to abide by this CoC.
+By participating in OpenAccept, you agree to abide by this CoC.
 We are committed to fostering a safe space where everyone can collaborate without fear of harassment or discrimination.

 ### Our Standards